mast-group/OpenVocabCodeNLM/README.md

 This repository has **two** requirements.txt files - one is for windows, while the *reduced_requirements.txt* is for the docker-container.
 The precise windows versions where not available for the docker-ubuntu.

+## Licence Warning

+The original OpenVocabCodeNLM has Apache Licence (same as this fork).

+But the used nvidia-container comes with an implicit licence agreement.
+Please study it carefully before using it.

 ## Changes

 1. Ran [Tensorflow Migration Skript](https://blog.tensorflow.org/2019/02/upgrading-your-code-to-tensorflow-2-0.html)